DenisTDR/express-typescript-mongoose-starter/README.md

 **Pull Requests are welcome ;)**

+This repository is a fork from [this repository](https://github.com/matheusdavidson/express-typescript-mongoose-starter).

 # Quickstart application with Express, Typescript, Mongoose
 This project is a starter for express, typescript and mongoose application, designed for Restful API's, but you can easily extend to make other things.